-All you need to know: June solstice 2019 | EarthSky.org
+All you need to know: June solstice 2021

-The June solstice – your signal to celebrate summer in the Northern Hemisphere and winter in the Southern Hemisphere – will happen on June 21, 2019, at 15:54 UTC.
-That’s 10:54 a.m.
-CDT in North America on June 21.
+The June solstice – your signal to celebrate summer in the Northern Hemisphere and winter in the Southern Hemisphere – will happen on June 21, 2021, at 03:32 UTC.
+That’s June 20 at 10:32 p.m.
+CDT in North America.
 Translate UTC to your time.
-For us in the Northern Hemisphere, this solstice marks the longest day of the year.
+For us in the Northern Hemisphere, this solstice will mark the beginning of summer and the longest day of the year.
 Early dawns.
 Long days.
 Late sunsets.
 Short nights.
-The sun at its height each day, as it crosses the sky.
-Meanwhile, south of the equator, winter begins.
+The sun will be at its height each day, as it crosses the sky.
+Meanwhile, south of the equator, winter will begin.

-What is a solstice?
 Ancient cultures knew that the sun’s path across the sky, the length of daylight, and the location of the sunrise and sunset all shifted in a regular way throughout the year.

 They built monuments, such as Stonehenge, to follow the sun’s yearly progress.